Stress and periods : what is the impact on the menstrual cycle?

-What causes increased stress during menstruation?
+What are the causes of increased stress during periods ?

-Few or no periods
+Little or no periods

-- Menopause, whether early or biological
+- Early or biological menopause

 - PCOS (polycystic ovary syndrome) or ovarian dystrophy